B12/MIC: Explained

 - B12 is a water-soluble vitamin central to metabolism, helping the body use fat & carbohydrates for energy & to make new protein

-- Methionine is an essential amino that speeds up fat removal within the liver & neutralizes toxins, promoting lean muscle growth
+- Methionine is an amino acid that may speed up fat removal within the liver and neutralizes toxins

-- Inositol is an essential amino that plays a critical role in metabolic function
+- Inositol is a carbocyclic sugar that plays a critical role in metabolic function, cell signaling, and fat breakdown in the liver

-- Choline is an essential nutrient that helps to regulate memory, mood, muscle control & many other functions
+- Choline is a key nutrient that helps to regulate memory, mood, muscle control & many other functions

 This combination is most effective when used as part of a healthy lifestyle, including a balanced diet and regular exercise.
-B12/MIC can help support energy levels, help build lean muscle mass, and even help initiate modest weight loss.
-For some, it can help to jump-start weight loss.
+B12/MIC may support energy levels, build lean muscle, and even initiate modest weight loss.
+For some, it can help jump-start progress.

 Patients looking to help push beyond a sticking point in their health goals may best use B12/MIC as a short-term tool.
 For others looking for a long-term solution, B12/MIC can be a regular tool in their arsenal of weight management strategies.